Israel pounds Gaza, evacuates town near Lebanon ahead of expected ground offensive against Hamas

 More than 1,400 people in Israel have been killed, mostly civilians slain during Hamas’ deadly incursion.
 Roughly 200 others were abducted.
 The Israeli military said Thursday it had notified the families of 203 captives.

-In a fiery speech to Israeli infantry soldiers on the Gaza border, Gallant, the defense minister, urged the forces to “be ready” to move in.
-Israel has massed tens of thousands of troops along the border.
+In a fiery speech on Thursday to Israeli infantry soldiers on the Gaza border, Gallant, the defense minister, urged them to “be ready” to move in.
+Israel has called up some 360,000 reserves and massed tens of thousands of troops along the Gaza border.

 “Whoever sees Gaza from afar now, will see it from the inside,” he said.
 “It might take a week, a month, two months until we destroy them,” he added, referring to Hamas.